-\item Originally, \lstinline{Identified by} had two usages: listing (the types of) fields and listing the finite instances of a type.
-The latter usage instead uses the new keyword \lstinline{Domain}, to reduce confusion. \end{enumerate}

-The translation to Clingo has been supported by various (internal) helper definitions, such as a \textbf{let}-construct, that could potentially be beneficial to users.
-This re-definition of the language thus also creates the opportunity extend the syntax of the language without much effort.
+The implementation consists of the translation pipeline and calls the Clingo solver internally before converting its output back to eFLINT.
+This has enabled the implementation of a reasoner on top of the eFLINT-clingo interpreter, roughly comparable to the reasoners developed on top of the reference interpreter.
+However, at present, eFLINT-clingo does not support all reasoning features.

-\paragraph{Unimplemented Incremental Reasoning Features} In \Cref{sec:design} it was discussed that the Haskell-based interpreter adopted incremental programming features, supporting its use in cases where user input is interleaved with reasoning and output.
-Firstly, it raises exceptions to request user input when evaluating open-typed instances.
-Secondly, it accepts the interleaving of extensions to the specification and to the scenario.
+\paragraph{Unimplemented Features} In \Cref{sec:design} it was discussed that the reference interpreter adopted incremental programming features, supporting its use in cases where user input is interleaved with reasoning and output.
+Firstly, it raises exceptions to request additional input when evaluating instances of \lstinline-Open- types.
+Secondly, it accepts type extensions and statements as phrases.

-At present, the Clingo-based interpreter supports neither of these features.
-The specification and scenario are input first, and evaluated second.
+At present, the eFLINT-clingo interpreter supports neither of these features.
+A specification and scenario are input first, and evaluated second.
 Work continues to support these features by re-introducing a layer that maintains a mutable intermediate state.
-The hope is to exploit Clingo's more advanced features and configuration interface~\cite{DBLP:journals/tplp/GebserKKS19}, such that the Clingo solver maintains the intermediate state as much as possible, resulting in better efficiency in these cases.
-Failing that, the new interpreter's translation layer can re-introduce the state-bookkeeping of the Haskell interpreter.
-In the meantime, users can approximate these features by maintaining an \eflint{} specification as the mutable state themselves, and interleaving their mutations with calls to the Clingo-based interpreter.
+The hope is to exploit Clingo's more advanced features and configuration interface~\cite{DBLP:journals/tplp/GebserKKS19}, such that the Clingo solver maintains the intermediate state as much as possible.
+In the meantime, users can approximate these features by maintaining an specification as mutable state themselves, and interleaving their mutations with calls to the interpreter.